 - Young People Forward

 We work to upskill and diversify the workforce.
 This includes people who deliver activities to young people as well as inspiring and upskilling young people.
-We want to ensure that the people working in sport and physical activity feel confident, valued and supported.
+We want to ensure that the people working in movement, physical activity and sport feel confident, valued and supported.
 By doing so, they will be able to provide the best possible experience for young people.

 - FE Ambassador Programme